1C0D/obsidian-quick-wrappers/README.md

 Commands:
 - Each new wrapper is creating a command and you can add a shortcut to it.
-- `"Create modify wrappers"` choose a wrapper name and create/modify/delete the wrapper and optionally apply it.
+- `"Create modify wrappers"` choose a wrapper name and create/modify/delete the wrapper and then (checkbox options) apply it and open Hotkeys settings to set the hotkey.
 It's a nice way to create/test/modify your wrapper.

 - `"Choose and apply a wrapper"` choose a wrapper name and apply it to document.
 You can revert a selection with already a wrapper on it.
 e.g running several times on the selection: `text` → `"[text](text)"` → `text`.